nky01/electronic-festival-survey-form/README.md

-# electronic-festival-survey-form
-Survey form for festival feedback, built with HTML and CSS
+# Electronic Festival Survey Form 🎶

+A **survey form** built with **HTML and CSS** to collect feedback from festival attendees.
+This project focuses on creating a clean and responsive form layout.

+## Features
+- 📝 Collect attendee feedback
+- 🎤 Questions about event experience and satisfaction
+- 📱 Responsive design for desktop and mobile
+- 🎨 Styled with custom CSS

+## Demo
-<a href="https://electronic-festival-survey-form.netlify.app/" target="_blank" rel="noopener noreferrer">View Demo</a>
+👉 [<a href="https://electronic-festival-survey-form.netlify.app/" target="_blank" rel="noopener noreferrer">View Demo</a>]

+## Technologies Used
+- HTML
+- CSS